jghsrobotics/gst-raspberry/README.md

   # Protocol (UDP / TCP)
   // Use the 'UDP' or 'TCP' protocol by simply typing either one

+  # Receiver OS (Windows / Linux)
+  // Use the 'Windows' or 'Linux' to determine how gst-launcher-1.0 is called.
+  // For windows, makes sure you use the MSVC 64-bit Development Installer.

   ## SENDER ONLY ---------------------------